MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/pipspager.md

 ## Is this the right control?

-Use a PipsPager for content that is not explicitly numbered in a layout, or a glyph-based representation of numbered pages is desired.
+Use a PipsPager for content organized in a linear structure, is not explicitly numbered, or where a glyph-based representation of numbered pages is desired.

 This UI is commonly used in apps such as photo viewers and app lists, where display space is limited and the number of potential pages is infinite.